semenInRussia/lapce-emacs-keybindings/README.md

 ## Features list

 Note that lapce isn't an extensible editor as Emacs and at this moment I can't write own functions, so most of emacs functions isn't provided.
 Below placed the list of the {un}supported functions.
-Here placed only most imported commands in my opinion, you can do PRs adding your ones
+Here placed only most imported commands in my opinion, you can do PRs adding your ones (statistics: 54.84% is done)

 | *Emacs command name*         | *supported?* |
 |------------------------------|--------------|